We earn a commission for products purchased through some links in this article.

 Underfloor heating is fast becoming the most popular choice for bathroom flooring.
 There’s nothing worse than stepping onto a cold floor in winter – plus, a wet floor dries quicker with underfloor heating, and you don’t need radiators if you have heated floors.
 There are two systems to choose from: ‘wet’, where the floor is heated by hot water pipes under the floor.
 And ‘dry’, where electric cable is laid down.
 Both systems need to be installed by a professional.
 Speak to your bathroom designer or builder about which is best for your home.

 A cheaper alternative to stone, porcelain is easy to maintain and comes in a wide range of colours and finishes.
-You can buy packs of tiles in bulk and you won't need to worry about sealing after grouting, like you do with stone.
+You can buy packs of tiles in bulk and you won’t need to worry about sealing after grouting, like you do with stone.
+Ceramic tiles and porcelain tiles can also imitate the look of natural stone.
+Porcelain is more hardwearing than ceramic tiles and better for high traffic areas.

 Tadelakt is a decorative, water-resistant plaster originally made in Marrakech.
 Its seamless, subtly marbled surface is perfect for bathrooms and it sets off the clean angles of this white vanity unit beautifully.
 The muted shade creates a simple, yet sophisticated look.